YangLiuLab/Design_ImagingChamber/README.md

-# Design_ImagingChamber
+# Design of a customized imaging chamber with a magnetic base
-CAD design files of a customized imaging chamber with a magnetic base
+This includes the CAD design files of a customized imaging chamber with a magnetic base.